anthonyhamilton123/art-institute-random/README.md

 ## Optimizations

+- edge case if image is null
-- create DarkMode in localStorage > pull from computer?
+- pull DarkMode from computer
 - Would like to make an option for multiple images side by side, so students can write comparison essays
 - create a way to account for all items in the collection
 - create a method to search the database
 - create a way to remember artworks
 - make into mobile app
+- Add github and opensource attribution to footer
+- Add an about page to app

 ## Lessons Learned: